eclipse-kuksa/kuksa.val.feeders/dbc2val/Readme.md

 $ pip install -r requirements-dev.txt
 ```

-## Steps for a local test with socket can or virtual socket can
+## Steps for a local dbc2val test with socket can or virtual socket can

 1. Use the argument --use-socketcan or you can remove the line with the dumpfile in `config/dbc_feeder.ini`

 2. Start the can player

-_This is only needed if you want feed data from a dumpfile!_
+_This is only needed if you want feed data from a dumpfile, and do not want dbcfeeder to feed data itself!_

 ```console
 $ ./createvcan.sh vcan0